FlorianWoelki/FlorianWoelki/README.md

 - 👨‍💻 All of my projects are available at [https://florianwoelki.com/#/](https://florianwoelki.com/#/)

-- 💬 Ask me about **vue, startups, data science, education, golang, typescript, graphql, grpc**
+- 💬 Ask me about **vue, startups, data science, ai, education, golang, typescript, graphql, grpc**

 - 📫 How to reach me **florianwoelki@gmx.de**